Terms & Policies

 Modern Slavery and Human Trafficking Statement

-The Revolut Group (“Group'') and its member entities are regulated financial institutions and oppose all forms of slavery which consists of but is not limited to; human trafficking, drug trafficking, sex trafficking, and unpaid labour.
 We make this statement to set out the steps the Group takes to adhere to the requirements of the Modern Slavery Act 2015 and to reflect a drive to eradicate modern slavery in commercial organisations within our supply chain.
-This statement relates to the financial year ending 31 December 2020 and will continue to apply until amended.
+This statement relates to the financial year ending 30 April 2023 and will continue to apply until amended.
 The Board of Directors of Revolut Ltd will review it at least once a year.

 Revolut has procedures in place pertaining to our employment practices: